my-name-is-p/UTTP-Comment-Blocker/README.md

 1. Open your browser’s extension menu.
 2. Click on the YouTube UTTP Comment Blocker extension.
 3. Type the username (with or without the '@') in the textbox.
+4. Add an asterisk to the end for partial matches.
-4. Press return or click the button.
+5. Press return or click the button.

 # To remove usernames
 1. Open your browser’s extension menu.